nabilt/diy_eshift/README.md

 * Arduino sketch
 * Electronic schematics with Fritzing diagram and bill of materials
 * CAD drawings for the servo mount

-Step by step instructions can be found on instructables.com and on the project page.

 License
 -------